JeschkeLab/autoDEER/README.md

 # autoDeer
-A python package designed for the running of automated and optimised DEER/PELDOR experiments for pulsed EPR.
-Currently this is built as a python extension to Bruker's Xepr software.
+A Python package designed for the running of automated and optimised DEER/PELDOR experiments for pulsed EPR.
+This has been designed to be spectrometer independent and currently functions on both Bruker Elexsys-II and Andrin Doll style Spectrometers.

 ## Features
-- Automated Parameter optimization
+- Automated tuning and pulse optimisation
-- Automated Running of a 2hr DEER experiment with plotting
-- Saving all experiments to a .h5 file
+- Automatic Distance characterisation and DEER parameter determination
+- A generalised pythonic pulse EPR sequencer.
+- Interfaces converting a general pulse sequence to either Matlab Structures or Bruker PulseSpel files

 ## Dependencies
 1) Numpy